Liana Paredes Fellowship Program

 Enjoy round-trip travel expenses (including visa support, if needed), shop and café discounts; free access to public programs; a stipend of up to $1,500 (dependent on length of stay).
 International applications are eligible for Type 2 fellowship only.

-• Project proposal, (up to 500 words) specifying your desired award types (Type 1 or 2), length of residence, preferred dates, materials to be utilized, and your project’s relevance to Hillwood’s collections, gardens, and exhibition programs.
+- Project proposal (up to 500 words) specifying your desired award type (Type 1 or 2), length of residence, preferred dates, materials to be utilized, and your project’s relevance to Hillwood’s collections, gardens, and exhibition programs.
 Furthermore, please emphasize the tangible outcomes your project aims to achieve and how it will foster connections with Hillwood or contribute to the broader arts community.

 Our selection committee will evaluate materials based on their relevance to Hillwood’s collections and exhibition program, as well as project specificity, feasibility, and alignment with existing scholarship.